Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Researchers have long dreamed of replicating the photosynthesis of plants by artificial photosynthesis.
+Researchers have long dreamed of replicating the photosynthesis of plants through artificial photosynthesis.
 A new study might just make this a reality since the researchers have filmed the process.

-Photosynthesis, in which solar energy plants convert carbon dioxide and water into sugar and oxygen, is a complicated process, so researchers have not yet managed to copy the process through artificial photosynthesis.
+Photosynthesis, in which plants convert carbon dioxide and water into sugar and oxygen, is a complicated process, so researchers have not yet managed to copy the process through artificial photosynthesis.

-Many believe that artificial photosynthesis may prove very useful in the future since it enables us to harness the energy that flows from the sun could to be used to make fuel and replace today’s fossil fuels without releasing greenhouse gases.
+Many believe that artificial photosynthesis may prove very useful in the future since it enables us to harness the energy that flows from the sun, which could be used to make fuel and replace today’s fossil fuels without releasing greenhouse gases.

-To be able to mimic and replicate photosynthesis, we need to understand in meticulous detail how the process works and a big step in that direction was made just recently when researchers at Berkeley Laboratory in the United States was able to film parts of the photosynthesis process at the micronuclear level.
+To be able to mimic and replicate photosynthesis, we need to understand in meticulous detail how the process works, and a big step in that direction was made just recently when researchers at Berkeley Laboratory in the United States were able to film parts of the photosynthesis process at the micronuclear level.

 “The eventual goal is to emulate what photosynthesis has been doing for about three billion years.
 This has been a research challenge for decades,”